- Bill Digest

 (3) College sports. – An athletic or sporting competition in which at least one participant is a team or contestant competing on behalf of or under the sponsorship of a public or private institution of postsecondary education.
 This term shall not include a public or private institution of postsecondary education sponsorship of professional sports.

-(4) Covered services. – Any service creating sports wagering markets and determination of sports wager outcomes that involves the operation, management, or control of sports wagers authorized by this Article, including the development or operation of the sports wagering platform and the determination of odds or line information.
+(4) Covered services. – Any service creating sports wagering markets and determination of sports wager outcomes that involves the operation, management, or control of sports wagers authorized by this Article.
 The term shall not include any of the following:

 a.
 Payment processing and similar financial services.